abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 gaining momentum.
 When that happens, we can consciously slow down and pay attention.
-Sometimes this means physically slowing down, not to the point of irritating everybody around us, but also not getting pulled into a sense that *This is important.
+Sometimes this means physically slowing down, not to the point of irritating everybody around us, but also not getting pulled into a sense that, *This is important.
 There’s not enough time.
-This has to be done now.* When we slow down, we can notice what happens when we slow down: What happens is that we see things more clearly.
+This has to be done now.* When we slow down, we can notice what happens—what happens is that we see things more clearly.

 I’ve ridden in a car up and down Tomki Road to and from the monastery countless times.
 These last few months I’ve been walking on the road